 All About Postage Stamp Trains

+These highly successful diesel-electric locomotives were manufactured by the Electro-Motive Division of General Motors; the F7s were produced from 1949 to 1953, and the F9s from 1953 to 1960.
+The F7 was the single most popular locomotive in its class, and saw use in both freight and passenger service on well over fifty railroads in North America.
 Trix's model is correctly referred to as an F7 in their catalog, whereas Aurora inexplicably changed it to F9, which is incorrect.
-That said, the only difference between the two is the pattern of grilles along the side.
-These highly-successful diesel-electric locomotives were manufactured by the Electro-Motive Division of General Motors; the F7s were produced from 1949 to 1953, and the F9s from 1953 to 1960.
-The F7 was the single most popular locomotive in its class, and saw use in both freight and passenger service on well over fifty railroads in North America.
+That said, the main difference between the two is the pattern of smaller grilles along the side between the porthole windows.

 To my knowledge, a Pennsylvania F9-B was only available as a dummy.

 Note that it's very difficult to find B&O diesels in good shape.
-The gold printing is not durable: it fades, and is sometimes almost completely worn off by the Styrofoam nest.
+The gold printing is not durable: it fades, and is sometimes almost completely worn off.
 Also, the light grey paint chips easily.

 Given that each road name has a unique catalog number, the road codes included on the packaging seem a bit redundant.
 Odd, too, that they didn't always do it.